heimdal/heimdal/lib/asn1/MANUAL.md

 The Heimdal ASN.1 compiler is focused on PKIX and Kerberos, and is almost feature-complete for dealing with those.
-It could use additional support for X.681/X.682/X.683 elements that would allow the compiler to implement `Certificate ::= SIGNED{TBSCertificate}`, particularly the ability to automatically validate cryptographic algorithm parameters.
+It could use additional support for X.681/X.682/X.683 elements that would allow the compiler to understand `Certificate ::= SIGNED{TBSCertificate}`, particularly the ability to automatically validate cryptographic algorithm parameters.
 However, this is not that important.

-Another feature that might be nice is the ability of callers to specify smaller information object sets when decoding values of types like `Certificate`, mainly to avoid decoding types in typed holes that are not of interest to the application.
+Another feature that might be nice is the ability of callers to specify smaller information object sets when decoding values of types like `Certificate`, mainly to avoid spending CPU cycles and memory allocations on decoding types in typed holes that are not of interest to the application.

-For testing, a JSON reader to go with the JSON printer might be nice, and anyways, would make for a generally useful tool.
+For testing purposes, a JSON reader to go with the JSON printer might be nice, and anyways, would make for a generally useful tool.

 Another feature that would be nice would to automatically generate SQL and LDAP code for HDB based on `lib/hdb/hdb.asn1` (with certain usage conventions and/or